noopta/personal_ai_assistant_fe/replit.md

 - **Frontend**: React 19.1.0 (Create React App) with React Router DOM 7.6.2 for routing, custom CSS Modules for styling, `react-markdown` for rich text, and `react-syntax-highlighter` for code display. `@vapi-ai/web` is used for voice integration.
 - **iOS App**: A native iOS application built with SwiftUI, replicating the web interface with full feature parity and Stripe-inspired design principles.
 - **Development Environment**: Configured for Replit with frontend running on port 5000, host set to `0.0.0.0`, and host check disabled for Replit proxy compatibility.
+- **Authentication Flow (UPDATED Nov 29)**: Frontend now communicates directly with MCP servers on their native ports (no proxy needed):
+  - **Gmail MCP Server**: `https://api.airthreads.ai:4008` - `/initiate-auth` and `/checkGmailStatus` endpoints
+  - **Calendar MCP Server**: `https://api.airthreads.ai:4010` - `/initiate-auth` and `/checkCalendarStatus` endpoints
+  - Request bodies include `gmailHashID` for Gmail and `userIDHash` for Calendar (extracted from cookies)
+  - All requests use `credentials: 'include'` for secure cookie handling
 - **Real-time Features**: Integrated real-time activity feed using Server-Sent Events (SSE) for initial load and streaming, with de-duplication, display limits, and auto-reconnection.
 Activities are fetched via POST to `/api/activity/recent` with `{ userIDHash, limit }` and streamed via EventSource to `/api/activity/stream?userIDHash=...`.
-The component uses `gmailHashID` (from session) for Gmail activities.
-- **Authentication Flow**: Frontend interacts with a Python FastAPI Proxy (`api.airthreads.ai`) which then communicates with MCP (Model Context Protocol) servers for Gmail/Calendar.
-The proxy handles HTTP-only cookies (`userIDHash`, `gmailHashID`, `calendarHashID`) for secure session management, with all requests using `credentials: 'include'`.
-Session data retrieved via `GET /api/user/session`.

 ### Feature Specifications
 - **Core Functionality**: Chat interface for task management and integration.